Critical Survey: Lynas Rare Earths (LYSDY) versus Its Rivals

 Lynas Rare Earths (OTCMKTS: LYSDY) is one of 34 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it compare to its peers?
-We will compare Lynas Rare Earths to related businesses based on the strength of its analyst recommendations, profitability, earnings, risk, dividends, valuation and institutional ownership.
+We will compare Lynas Rare Earths to related businesses based on the strength of its risk, dividends, analyst recommendations, earnings, valuation, institutional ownership and profitability.

+This is a summary of recent recommendations and price targets for Lynas Rare Earths and its peers, as provided by MarketBeat.

 Profitability